 - Students in this program will not be eligible for TA, RA, and PA positions or a thesis

 All applicants must:

-- Have a Bachelor of Science degree in Materials Science and Engineering, or a closely related discipline.
+- Have a Bachelor of Science in Mechanical Engineering or a closely related discipline.

 - Submit GRE Scores